gretelai/contact-tracing-experiment/README.md

 # Apple + Google Contact Tracing

-Rudimenatry implemenation of the Apple + Google [contact tracing specification](https://www.apple.com/covid19/contacttracing)
+Simple implementation of the Apple + Google [contact tracing specification](https://www.apple.com/covid19/contacttracing)

 This simulation runs a series of mock "proximity interactions" between a single subject and a collection of other handsets that belong to family, friends, coworkers, and other random people.